Toricane/vanai-hackathon-004/README.md

 PlatoAI turns the Vancouver AI Hackathon survey into a living Socratic dialogue, letting anyone explore how people across Canada feel about music, technology, and creativity without touching a spreadsheet.

+## How to View PlatoAI

+### Option 1: Run Locally

+Follow the instructions in the "Local Setup" section below to run PlatoAI on your own machine.

+### Option 2: View the HTML files in `examples/`

+You can also explore PlatoAI by opening the HTML files in the `examples/` directory.
+These files showcase different aspects of the application and provide a user-friendly way to interact with the survey data.

+They are essentially saved static snapshots of the chat interface.
+Simply open any of the HTML files in your web browser to see how PlatoAI presents the survey data through conversational AI.

+The citation modals will not function in these static examples, but you can still read through the dialogues to get a sense of how PlatoAI transforms raw survey data into philosophical conversations.

 ## Project Concept

 Exploring raw data is hard.
 It is overwhelming, and it is tough to know what questions to even ask.
 PlatoAI solves this by transforming the hackathon's survey data into an interactive, philosophical conversation.